HR-CMGT/MGDD-unity/physics.md

 ```
 transform.position = new Vector3(3,3,0);
 ```
-- Use transform.Translate to move relative to the current position
+- Use transform.Translate to move relative to the current position.
-- Use Vector3.up, Vector3.left, etc. as shortcuts for a `new Vector3()` in that direction
+- Use Vector3.up, Vector3.left, etc. as shortcuts for a `new Vector3()` in that direction.
-- Multiply by Time.deltaTime to prevent choppy movement caused by uneven calls to Update
+- **Multiply by Time.deltaTime** to prevent choppy movement caused by uneven calls to Update!
 ```
 void Update(){
   float speed = 3f;